infojunkie/blog/_posts/2020-10-08-music-blogging.md

 title: Music blogging
 date: 2020-10-08
 ---
 I'm interested in music blogging, to document my journey as a music practicioner.
-By "music blogging", I mean inserting music snippets within regular blog posts, just like one does with mathenatical notation, code snippets, media objects, etc.
+By "music blogging", I mean inserting music snippets within regular blog posts, just like one does with mathematical notation, code snippets, media objects, etc.

 To achieve this, I do the following:
 - Write the music in notation software.
 I use [Musescore](https://musescore.org) because it's open source AND works great :heart: